Skip to Content

 Historically, procurement organizations have viewed suppliers as rivals, or at best, cautious allies.
 This type of mindset has led to a culture of aggressive cost negotiations and an impetus to pit suppliers against each other to achieve price concessions at any cost.
 While this can lead to short-term gains, this adversarial mentality makes it more difficult to achieve lasting savings and creates a significant amount of unnecessary work for both procurement and for the supplier team.

-By pursuing a conscious and ethical supplier relationship management program, you can begin to rebuild, repair, and improve existing supplier relationships and create a culture shift throughout the organization.
-This change creates savings in any market, provides service and quality benefits, reduces the day-to-day tactical work from procurement, and increases the respect from the people with whom you work on a day-to-day basis.
-All the tangible benefits aside, it’s also the right thing to do and will be noticed and appreciated by your suppliers.
+By pursuing a conscious and ethical supplier relationship management program, you can begin to rebuild, repair, and improve existing relationships.
+This approach also helps create a culture shift throughout the organization.
+As a result, you gain savings in any market, improve service and quality, and reduce day-to-day tactical work for procurement.
+Additionally, you earn greater respect from your colleagues.
+Beyond these tangible benefits, it is simply the right thing to do—and suppliers will notice and appreciate it.

 Let’s explore a hypothetical example of an organization that does not value their supplier relationships.
 Hamburgers R Us is a mature, established food company that has expanded rapidly throughout the US and their procurement organization has pushed for hard savings above all else.